WebAssembly/interface-types/proposals/host-bindings/Overview.md

    * Throw `TypeError` (as now) if the wrong type is stored in a Table.
 * Allow multiple Tables to be imported.
 Table 0 will remain the indirect function table.
-* Add a "JS Bindings" section to WebAssembly modules.
+* Add a "Host Bindings" section to WebAssembly modules.
    * Describes conversion steps for imports + exports that:
       * Allows incoming objects of various types to be directed to a Table slot and an i32 slot index be passed to the WebAssembly function.